-Sophia Coates joins the Grayson team as a Classroom Assistant after receiving a M.S. in Counseling from Villanova University.
-She also holds a B.A. in Education and Psychology from Dickinson College, and has completed clinical coursework in family systems counseling, therapeutic strategies with children, and psychopathology.
-In addition to being a certified school counselor, Ms. Coates is a nationally certified counselor (NCC), and has more than 700 hours of counseling experience at the elementary, middle, and high school levels in the Philadelphia area.
+Sophia Coates a Guidance Counselor at The Grayson School.
+She received an M.S. in Counseling from Villanova University and a B.A. in Education and Psychology from Dickinson College.
+In addition to her clinical coursework in family systems counseling, therapeutic strategies with children, and psychopathology, Ms. Coates is both a certified school counselor and a nationally certified counselor (NCC) with more than 700 hours of counseling experience at the elementary, middle, and high school levels in the Philadelphia area.

-Ms. Coates’s final project at Dickinson College focused on the multicultural competency of school counselors which she further explored in her graduate studies.
+Ms. Coates’s final project at Dickinson College focused on school counselors’ multicultural competency, which she further explored in her graduate studies.
 She feels strongly that multicultural competency is an essential area that requires continual growth and development for all educators.

 Originally from rural Maryland, Ms. Coates moved to Philadelphia to attend Villanova and enjoys the fast-paced city lifestyle, new friends, and the plethora of museums that our region has to offer.
 She volunteers at Peter’s Place: A Center for Grieving Children and Families located in Radnor in her spare time.